AzimsTech/azimstech.github.io/_posts/2025-08-07-fixing-dead-m2-ssd.md

 ### ⚠️ Final Thoughts

 This kind of fix isn't guaranteed.
-I figured that if the SSD was dead anyway, what the hell, just pull the capacitor.
-Well, in this case, it's like it brought that SSD back to life again.
-It saved the data and the SSD.
+I figured that if the SSD was dead anyway, what the hell, I might as well try.
+In this case, however, it saved the data and the SSD.

 The moral of the story is: If your SSD is "dead," a visual inspection might reveal the problem.